Sony A99 II vs RX1R II

 One feature that is present on the A99 II, but is missing on the RX1R II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The A99 II has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the RX1R II does not have a selfie-screen.

 Concerning the storage of imaging data, both the A99 II and the RX1R II write their files to SDXC or Memory Stick PRO Duo cards.
 The A99 II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the RX1R II only has one slot.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha ALT-A99 II and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.